The Early Childhood Center and Montessori Program

 - Student parents must also apply for financial aid and complete the Child Care Grant application.
 For more detailed information about the program, contact the Financial Aid office at 651.690.6067.

 Greater Minneapolis Crisis Nursery works in partnership with parents in crisis and the community to strengthen families and prevent child abuse and neglect.
 The crisis nursery supports families in crisis 24 hours a day, 365 days a year through it's free, voluntary services including:

 - Parent Education and Parent Support Group »

 Grant for Emergency Child Care Assistance

-Emergency child care assistance is available to student parents in the event of a one-time child care emergency.
+Emergency assistance is available to student parents in the event of a child care emergency.
 Typically students utilize emergency child care funds in the event that they need to pay for sick child care so that they can attend classes, go to clinicals, or to take a test.
 The fund is also available for other short-term child care emergencies.
 Access and Success also has information on other child care assistance programs.

 If you are in need of emergency child care, please contact an Access and Success staff person as soon as you are able.